EDCD/EDMarketConnector/docs/Automatic Builds.md

 1. Select the Actions tab at the top of the main GitHub interface
 2. Select the `Build EDMC for Windows` workflow on the left
-3. Click the "Run workflow" button at the right side of the blue banner
+3. Click the "Run workflow" button on the right side of the blue banner
    1. Select the branch you want to build
    2. Click the "Run Workflow"